Laurence Duggan: Civil service

 In 1930, Duggan moved to Washington, D.C. to join the U.S. Department of State.
 For nine years he was head of the Latin American Division and for four years he was adviser on political relations (his Harvard friend Noel Field had joined State in the late 1920s).
 Duggan assisted Secretary of State Cordell Hull at major conferences in Lima, Peru, and Havana, Cuba.
 Positions he held included Chief of the Division of the American Republics as well as Political Adviser and Director of the Office of the American Republics.

 In 1944, Duggan returned briefly to the private sector, when he served as consultant on Latin American affairs–a "profitable business."

-Shortly thereafter, Herbert H. Lehman (New York governor) and Dr. Eduardo Santos (former president of Colombia) asked Duggan to serve the United Nations Relief and Rehabilitation Administration (UNRRA) for six months (in 1936, Noel Field had taken a position for the U.S. with the League of Nations and in 1941 become director of the American Unitarian Universalist Service Committee's relief mission in Marseille).
+Shortly thereafter, Herbert H. Lehman (New York governor) and Dr. Eduardo Santos (former president of Colombia) asked Duggan to serve the United Nations Relief and Rehabilitation Administration (UNRRA) for six months (in 1936, Noel Field had taken a position with the League of Nations and in 1941 become director of the American Unitarian Universalist Service Committee's relief mission in Marseille).